eyujunior/mm-challenge/README.md

 ## Project Description

 A tool that is used create a clear, easy-to-read visualization of your desired process using flowcharts. one Assumption I made is that changing type of connections should be available only if source of the connection is a decision node.
+I wanted to create a landing page kind of feeling to it because I didn't want the first thing you see to be the flowchart.
 I've also tried to integrate a micro interaction on the nodes while they're active(being clicked, dragged) and on first load.

 Live link: https://eyobel-mm-challenge.netlify.app/